d33tah/tibiaproxy/README.txt

 Currently, only a small fraction of the Tibia protocol is implemented and none of the features are guaranteed to work.
-At the moment of writing this document, the proxy tries to forward the modified character list, but it's broken.
-No game server proxying is implemented yet (though this document might be outdated).
+At the moment of writing this document, the proxy tries to forward the modified character list, but it's broken - only tested on Forgotten Server with a single character.
+The proxy will not notify the user if the credentials are invalid, but will crash instead.
+The game proxying works, but will crash from time to time due to assertion errors related to packet length.

 TO-DO list
 ==========

+* clean up the code related to packet building, RSA and XTEA
+* fix bug related to > 1 character
+* notify the user if the login/password are incorrect
+* investigate why sometimes the server message has incorrect length
+* fix the padding code
+* properly read the game server IP based on character name, not config.py
+* allow more than one login attempt

-In the future, there is a plan to add some record-and-replay/scripting capabilities and port the proxy to the latest Tibia protocol.
+In the far future, there is a plan to add some record-and-replay/scripting capabilities and port the proxy to the latest Tibia protocol.

 Author, license